ghodges413/OpenGLTutorials/Tutorial40_fluids/README.md

 \end{cases}
 $$

-While the Gaussian kernel is perfectly suitable in a spatial sense, its first and second derivatives oscillate.
+While the smooth kernel is perfectly suitable in a spatial sense, its first and second derivatives oscillate.
 The oscillation of the derivatives can create unintentional attractive forces between particles.
 We would like to avoid this, and a different kernel has been developed to handle this problem.

 #### Spikey Kernel